Rajhino/Bhilai-Hacks/README.md

 # Bhalai-Hack

 # Idea
-As We know The Old age persons Face a bit of diffucilty when they are registering or Having some queries So our idea is to make their task simple by simplifing the work of the OLD AGE person.
+As We know The Old age persons Face a bit of difficulty when they are registering or Having some queries.
+So, our idea is to make their task simple by simplifying the work for the OLD AGE person.

 # More Details
 Lets Hack For Old Age Person